 When putting the ladder in place, follow these two important rules:

-- Extend the ladder three feet above the landing—the 3-foot rule.
+- If using an extension ladder, extend the ladder three feet above the landing—the 3-foot rule.

 - Move the base of the ladder out one foot for every four feet of ladder height—the 4-to-1 rule.